WebComponentsGuide/webcomponents.guide/learn/javascript/events-in-more-detail.md

 the option of "opting out" of the _default behavior_.
 This is really useful for applications that want to customize what happens after a certain event has been triggered.

-The `Event` class has an option to to declare an event is `cancelable`, which implies it has a _default behavior_ that can be stopped.
+The `Event` class has an option to declare an event is `cancelable`, which implies it has a _default behavior_ that can be stopped.
 An event listener can _prevent the default behavior_ by calling `.preventDefault()`, which tells the _dispatching_ code to not execute the _default behavior_.

 Looking at our Timer class again, let's say it has an alarm functionality that gets triggered every 60 seconds.
 We want